cosmos/sdk-tutorials/academy/2-cosmos-concepts/1-architecture.md

 This is meant as a design exercise.
 If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise.

-You are free to think about design here and the next concept pages and then jump to a related section of the exercise.
+You are free to think about design here and in the following concept pages, and then jump to a related section of the exercise.

 </HighlightBox>